 ES180 : Engineering Design I -- A first course in "structured" conceptual design of engineering systems.
 Lectures emphasize methods of creating alternate approaches to solve a given "open ended" engineering problem, and identifying the most promising solutions.
 This communications intensive course includes a conceptual design project and simple computer application.
 Students will work in design teams devising, evaluating, and defending a feasible solution to a design problem.
-This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
-The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: CS150 or taken concurrently.
 Rec.
 2, Cr.
 2.